The Importance Of Managing Diabetes In Seniors

 Over 30 million people in the U.S. have a form of diabetes, with about 12 million cases of diabetes in seniors.
 It is one of the most rapidly growing health problems in the country’s history, and the number of those who have it continues to climb.

 But this disease isn’t just an American health concern.
-Globally, it is expected to be the number one cause of death by 2030, according to the World Health Organization.
+According to the World Health Organization (WHO), it is expected to be the number one cause of death by 2030.

 The cost of treatment and medication for Americans is staggering.
-In 2012, the average for nationwide medical expenses totaled upwards of $176 billion.
+In 2012, the average nationwide medical expenses totaled $176 billion.

 Experts speculate that by 2050, one in three Americans will develop diabetes, up from one in 10 in 2015.

 First, the U.S. population is steadily becoming older, and the likelihood of older adults developing diabetes increases as they age.